 Over the past fifty years, several feature lists have been published including Wolfram and Fasold (1974), Rickford (1999), Thomas and Bailey (1998), Pollock et al. (1998), Wolfram (2004), and Spears (2019).
 This AAL Linguistic Patterns web page brings together these sources with audio recordings collected primarily from CORAAL.
 For each feature, we present an audio clip, a description of the pattern, along with social information when available and additional comments.

-Coming soon!
-For more AAL linguistic patterns and audio examples, AAL Examples, a web source on LingTools at the University of Oregon is being developed by Charlie Farrington, Tyler Kendall, and Chloe Tacata.
+For additional AAL patterns and audio examples, AAL Examples, a web source being developed on LingTools at the University of Oregon.
+AAL Examples is developed by Charlie Farrington, with assistance by Tyler Kendall and Chloe Tacata.

 What is Grammar?